skwong25/cat-api/README.md

 deleteCatById() receives a cat id.
 It deletes the matching cat record in the database.
 If no matching record found, returns null.

 addCat() receives a cat object to be added to the database.
-It attaches a new unique id to the object, and then updates the database via setter method.
+It generates a new id via a idGenerator helper function upon a POST record route.
+It attaches this new unique id to the object, and then updates the database.
 Returns the newly-added cat object.

 ## Validation Functions ##